noisefactorllc/noisemaker-for-hydra-synth/README.md

 # Noisemaker for Hydra Synth

-Noisemaker for Hydra Synth ports Hydra's executable GLSL effects directly to the [Noisemaker shader engine](https://shaders.noisedeck.app/1).
-The effects register in Noisemaker's `hydra` namespace and execute through Noisemaker's compiler and `CanvasRenderer`; there is no separate Hydra renderer or alternate engine mode.
+Noisemaker for Hydra Synth is an experimental demo port of Hydra's GLSL effects to the [Noisemaker](https://noisemaker.app/) rendering engine.
+These effects can be mixed with Noisemaker effects in the same program chains.

-The repository and package name is `noisemaker-for-hydra-synth` in both contexts.
+This is intended to be an interesting tech demo only, illustrating how the Noisemaker renderer can be dropped in to other projects.

 ## Use from a module